-Music Theory I - 403

-This course is open to students who are in a school performance class (band, choir, theater, guitar, piano).
+Music Theory I - 403 Students will begin with technology into learning This course is open to students who are in a school performance class (band, choir, theater, guitar, piano).
 Students will begin with the basics of music, progress through compositional techniques and incorporate technology into learning and creating music.
 Students who wish to increase their musical knowledge or prepare for a musical career, are encouraged to take this course.
+Grade: 9,10,11,12 Length: Semester Prerequisite: None Credit: 0.50

-Music Theory II - 404

-This course is open to students who are in the school performance class (band, choir, theater, guitar, piano) and have passed Music Theory I. Music Theory II will be offered at the same time as Music Theory I. This class will be a continuation of Music Theory I and build upon previous skills.
+Music Theory II - 404 have passed Music The be a continuation of M This course is open to students who are in the school performance class (band, choir, theater, guitar, piano) and have passed Music Theory I. Music Theory II will be offered at the same time as Music Theory I. This class will be a continuation of Music Theory I and build upon previous skills.
 It will include the study of harmonic structure, style, arranging and composition.
 Some independent work will occur during class time.

-Grade: 9,10,11,12 Length: Semester Prerequisite: Music Theory I (B- or Higher) Credit: 0.5
+Grade: 9,10,11,12 Length: Semester Prerequisite: Music Theory I/B- or better Credit: 0.50